WeiWu0210/dog_breed/README.md

 # Important Files:

 Requirement.txt: List of Python packages required.
+Note Python 3.6.5 is used as Tensorflow does not support Pyhton3.7 yet as of the time of this project (12/2018).

 models/train.py: The Machine Learning pipeline used to fit, tune, evaluate, and export the model.
 The trained model will be saved as "model_full.h5".